ronimk/Zumobot_project/README.md

 The main program contains the final unaltered solutions (except for some cleaning in the comment sections).
 Thus it has much room for improvement!

+The project uses MQTT, FreeRTOS and Zumobot libraries...
 To make the code work, insert the proper MQTT info in the zumo_config.h file.